-Written in sparse, minimalist prose, Without Blood by the Italian writer, Alessandro Baricco is a poignant short story exploring themes of morality, a vicious cycle of revenge and violence, the destructive nature of war, its cruelty, savagery and its long legacy on the lives of its participants and survivors, the existence of an individual within realm of the chaotic, unfair, and brutal world where the line between good and evil is often fluid and partially erased, the nature of truth and how we tend to believe in all the stories we hear and tell each other without any further verification as long as they fit into our own ideological understanding of the world.
+Written in sparse, minimalist prose, Without Blood by the Italian writer, Alessandro Baricco is a poignant short story exploring themes of morality, a vicious cycle of revenge and violence, the destructive nature of war, its cruelty, savagery and its long legacy on the lives of its participants and survivors.
+Other themes include the existence of an individual within realm of the chaotic, unfair, and brutal world where the line between good and evil is often fluid and partially erased, the nature of truth and how we tend to believe in all the stories we hear and tell each other, without any further verification, as long as they fit into our own ideological understanding of the world.
 Baricco weaved a tale of profundity, with many layers of moral dilemmas and the complexity of human condition.

 At the beginning of this story, we are transported to a farmhouse in the remote countryside – where a man, Manuel Roca is hiding with his two young children.
 Three men arrive to kill Manuel Roca as an act of revenge.
 From a verbal exchange between the men, the reader can understand that Manuel Roca is a doctor who has been accused of committing war crimes similar to those committed by the fascists during WWII, of being a torturer of prisoners during the war, of conducting experiments on prisoners including on a brother of one of the men who came to kill him.
 Manuel Roca is on the losing side of the war that has just ended.
 However, for the reader this is just a hearsay – there is no mention of any evidence of those crimes in the book or any involvement of Manuel Roca in those crimes.
 Three men kill him as well as his young son who is trying to protect his father by pointing a gun at one of the men.

-The first question that comes to mind is if the revenge and extrajudicial killings are ever justified.
-What about a young child protecting his father by pointing the gun at others – where does the line of moral dilemma lie?
+The first question that comes to one’s mind is if revenge and extrajudicial killings are ever justified.
+What about a young child protecting his father by pointing the gun at others – where does the line of a moral dilemma lie?

 More than fifty years after the killings, Nina tracks Tito, a man who gunned down her father and brother but also the one who saved her.
-From the conversation they are having we understand that Nina even tough managed to have her own family she spent the later part of her life in mental institution and was directly or indirectly involved in tracking and killing two other men who participated in slaying her family.
+From the conversation they are having, we understand that Nina even though managed to have her own family, she spent the later part of her life in a mental institution, and was directly or indirectly involved in tracking and killing two other men who participated in slaying her family.

 Tito, now seventy-two years old, expected Nina to come to him one day as well.
 Will she kill him too in revenge?
 Does she seek revenge on the last killer, or did Nina seek Tito in order to forgive him?

 While sitting together in the café, looking like an elderly couple: Nina in her 50s and Tito in his 70s both recall their lives, haunted by the past events, but both are unreliable narrators who use unreliable sources to tell their stories.
-During their conversation Tito justifies atrocities of war in order to build a just society and to eradicate poverty which leads him to justificationn of killings including those of children in the name of ideology, ideals, belief system.
+During their conversation Tito justifies atrocities of war in order to build a just society and to eradicate poverty which leads him to justification of killings, including those of children in the name of ideology, ideals, or belief system.

 Even though half a century has passed, as readers we are still not sure if there is more bloodshed to happen.
-This reflects the vicious cycle of violence and the cruelty related to the quest for vengeance.
+This reflects the vicious cycle of violence and the cruelty associated with the quest for vengeance.
 We will only find the answers in the last sentences of the book which offer a lesson of hope.
-Baricco presents the idea that violence breeds violence – in order to break this cycle Baricco imposes a Shakespearean moral dilemma on Tito and Nina: to kill or not to kill?
+Baricco presents the idea that violence breeds violence – in order to break this cycle, Baricco imposes a Shakespearean moral dilemma on Tito and Nina: to kill or not to kill?

-Without Blood portrays the predicament of an individual thrown into the savagery of war and how one singular traumatic event in one’s life can have profound impact on the preparators, survivors and bystanders for the reminder of their lives as well as future generation.
+Without Blood portrays the predicament of an individual thrown into the savagery of war and how one singular traumatic event in one’s life can have a profound impact on perpetrators, survivors and bystanders for the reminder of their lives as well as a future generation.